jphaugla/cockroachCloudTerraform/README.md

 # Cockroach Cloud Terraform

-This repository contains Terraform configurations to provision and manage a CockroachDB Advanced cluster on Cockroach Cloud, along with the necessary AWS infrastructure for PrivateLink connectivity and an application node.
+This repository contains Terraform/Ansible configurations to provision and manage a CockroachDB Advanced cluster on Cockroach Cloud, along with the necessary AWS infrastructure for PrivateLink connectivity and an application node.

 ## Repository Structure

+### Directory Structure

+- **ansible**:  Contains the ansible tasks for deploying the application node
+- **terraform-aws-app**:  terraform for aws application node The terraform files in **terraform-aws-app** create the networking for an application node, an application node, and private link definitions
+- **terraform-aws-ccloud**:  terraform for cockroach cloud The terraform files in **terraform-aws-ccloud** define the cockroach cloud cluster and also initiate an application server for each of the defined regions.

 - **providers.tf**: Configures Terraform providers for AWS and CockroachDB.
 - **variables.tf**: Declares all input variables for customizing the deployment.
 - **locals.tf**: Defines computed values and fallbacks (e.g., `effective_regions`).
-- **data.tf**: Data sources for AWS availability zones, AWS caller identity, and CockroachDB folder lookup.
-- **vpc.tf**: AWS VPC and Internet Gateway resources.
-- **subnets.tf**: Public and private subnet definitions.
-- **routing.tf**: Route tables and associations.
-- **security_groups.tf**: Security Group modules, including `sg_application`.
+- **sg_application.tf, sg_intra.tf, sg_management.tf**: Security Group modules.
-- **network_interfaces.tf**: Application network interface configuration.
+- **network.tf**: Application network components.
 - **privatelink.tf**: Resources to expose, connect, and trust the CockroachDB PrivateLink service:
   - `cockroach_private_endpoint_services`
   - `aws_vpc_endpoint`